Zynh0722/dungeon-world/src/pages/gming/the_world.md

 This chapter covers the wider world—the grand and sweeping scope outside the dungeon.
 The always marching movement of the GM’s fronts will shape the world and, in turn, the world reflects the actions the players take to stop or redirect them.
 ### Steadings

-We call all the assorted communities, holds, and so on where there’s a place to stay and some modicum of civilization steadings, as in “homestead.”
+We call all the assorted communities, holds, and so on where there’s a place to stay and some modicum of civilization **steadings**, as in “homestead.”
 Steadings are places with at least a handful of inhabitants, usually humans, and some stable structures.
 They can be as big as a capital city or as small as few ramshackle buildings.
 ## Creating the world

 Remember how you started the first session?
 With action either underway or impending?
 At some point the characters are going to need to retreat from that action, either to heal their wounds or to celebrate and resupply.